-Guide your symptomatic severe AS patients – including low-risk patients – to the superior* treatment1-3
+Guide your symptomatic severe AS patients – including low-risk patients – to excellent outcomes*1-3,6.

 PARTNER 3 Trial: Primary endpoint